-Condition is a 5-bit value with 32 possibilities.
+The condition is a 5-bit value with 32 possibilities.
 Condition = 0 is the null condition.
 When the null condition is in effect, the EEPROM controller executes all instructions unconditionally.
 The remaining 31 possibilities, condition = 1 through condition = 31, modify the EEPROM controller's handling of a download sequence.

-The condition originates from one of two sources (see Figure 49), as follows:
+The condition originates from one of two sources (see Figure 51), as follows:

-- FncInit, Bits[7:3], which is the state of multifunction pins M3 to M7 at power-up (see the Initial M0 to M7 Pin Programming section) - Register 0x0E01, Bits[4:0]
+- FncInit, Bits[7:3], which is the state of the M3 to M7 multifunction pins at power-up (see the Initial Pin Programming section) - Register 0x0E01, Bits[4:0]

-If Register 0x0E01, Bits[4:0] \neq 0, then the condition is the value stored in Register 0x0E01, Bits[4:0]; otherwise, the condition is FncInit, Bits[7:3].
-Note that a nonzero condition that is present in Register 0x0E01, Bits[4:0] takes precedence over FncInit, Bits[7:3].
+If Register 0x0E01, Bits $[4:0] \neq 0$, then the condition is the value stored in Register 0x0E01, Bits[4:0]; otherwise, the condition is FncInit, Bits[7:3].
+Note that a nonzero condition present in Register 0x0E01, Bits[4:0] takes precedence over FncInit, Bits[7:3].

 The condition tag board is a table that is maintained by the EEPROM controller.
-When the controller encounters a condition instruction, it decodes Condition Instruction 0xB1 through Condition Instruction 0xCF as condition = 1 through condition = 31, respectively, and tags that particular condition in the condition tag board.
-However, Condition Instruction 0xB0 decodes as the null condition, for which the controller clears the condition tag board; subsequent download instructions execute unconditionally (until the controller encounters a new condition instruction).
+When the controller encounters a condition instruction, it decodes the 0xB1 through 0xCF instructions as condition = 1 through condition = 31, respectively, and tags that particular condition in the condition tag board.
+However, the 0xB0 condition instruction decodes as the null condition, for which the controller clears the condition tag board, and subsequent download instructions execute unconditionally (until the controller encounters a new condition instruction).

-During download, the EEPROM controller executes or skips instructions, depending on the value of the condition and the contents of the condition tag board.
+During download, the EEPROM controller executes or skips instructions depending on the value of condition and the contents of the condition tag board.
 Note, however, that condition instructions and the end instruction always execute unconditionally during download.
-If condition = 0, all instructions during download execute unconditionally.
-If condition \neq 0 and there are any tagged conditions in the condition tag board, the controller executes instructions only if the condition is tagged.
+If condition = 0, then all instructions during download execute unconditionally.
+If condition $\neq 0$ and there are any tagged conditions in the condition tag board, then the controller executes instructions only if the condition is tagged.
+If the condition is not tagged, then the controller skips instructions until it encounters a condition instruction that decodes as a tagged condition.
+Note that the condition tag board allows for multiple conditions to be tagged at any given moment.
+This conditional processing mechanism enables the user to have one download instruction sequence with many possible outcomes depending on the value of the condition and the order in which the controller encounters condition instructions.